JoshGlazebrook/socks/README.md

 <Buffer 61 61 61 61 61 61 61 61 61 0d 0a> // aaaaaaaaa <\r\n (enter key)>
 ```

-As you can see the data entered in the telnet terminal is routed through the Socks proxy and back to the original connection that was made to the proxy.
+As you can see the data entered in the telnet terminal is routed through the SOCKS proxy and back to the original connection that was made to the proxy.

 **Note** Please pay close attention to the first piece of data that was received.